-Designing a next generation internet access kiosk for Changi Airport’s 50 million passengers.
+Designing the next generation of internet access kiosk for the 50 million passengers of Changi Airport.

-Designing Changi Airport’s new internet kiosk for the connected traveller.
+Designing user-centred internet kiosks at Changi Airport for the connected traveller.

 Changi Airport Group